omermumtaz05/RISC-V-multicycle-FPGA/simulations/instruction_sequence2/README.md

   }
 ```

-The instruction sequence is as follows:
+## The instruction Sequence in Assembly is:
 ``` assembly
   addi x5, x0, 4 #x5 = 4